johnknott/renderFS/README.md

 # RenderFS

 RenderFS is a lightweight Go library for rendering project templates from any `fs.FS` source onto disk using the [Pongo2](https://github.com/flosch/pongo2) templating engine.
 It powers templated copies for the Stencil scaffolder while keeping the core rendering logic fast, deterministic, and test friendly.
+We took inspiration from the excellent [copier](https://github.com/copier-org/copier) project, but wanted something Go-native, dependency-free, and small enough to embed in other tooling.

 ## Features